To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

-There are four possible stages to the process of appealing the denial of an original Social Security disability insurance (SSDI) or Supplemental Security Income (SSI).
+Has your application for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits been denied?
+There are four possible stages to the process of appealing the denial of an original Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) claim.

-Request for Reconsideration
+1. Request for Reconsideration

 This is the first stage in the appeal if your application for Social Security disability benefits has been denied.
 You have 60 days after receiving the letter of denial to file the Request for Reconsideration.
 If you haven’t already sought legal help from our office, contact us immediately when you receive the letter of denial.
 We need as much time as possible to build a strong case on your behalf.

-It will take about 3-5 months for the Social Security Administration to make a decision on your Request for Reconsideration.
+It will take about 3-5 months for the Social Security Administration (SSA) to make a decision on your Request for Reconsideration.
 If your Request for Reconsideration is approved, then you will receive SSDI or SSI benefits dating back to the date of your original application.

-Request for a Hearing
+2. Request for a Hearing

-If your Request for Reconsideration is denied, then we will file a Request for a Hearing on your behalf.
+If your Request for Reconsideration is denied, we will then file a Request for a Hearing on your behalf.
 In West Virginia, the hearing will be scheduled within about 10-13 months after we file the request.

-Your hearing will be relatively informal, and it will be held before an administrative law judge.
+Your hearing will be relatively informal, and it will be held before an administrative law judge (ALJ).
 Before the hearing, we will meet with you to prepare you for the hearing.
 Your attorney will review all the kinds of questions you may be asked.
 We will also make sure you completely understand your claim for disability benefits.

 As your lawyers, we will be present with you at all times during the hearing.
 These hearings, including your testimony, usually take about 30-45 minutes.
 After the hearing, you should receive a formal decision in the mail within 30-90 days.